Chico Seku Neblett (Original Freedom Singer) warms up his African drums for New Jersey's Inaugural Hamer program in 2003

 Atlantic City, New Jersey

-New Jersey Historical Commission employee Giles R. Wright addresses crowd at Hamer 30th Anniversary Commemoration Celebration March 3, 2007 @ Hamer Memorial Garden.
+Former New Jersey Historical Commission employee Giles R. Wright addressed the crowd at Hamer 30th Anniversary Commemoration Celebration March 3, 2007 @ Hamer Memorial Garden.
 Far right Lenora and Jackie Hame, two of Mrs. Hamer's daughters.

 |